An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

 \subsection{Design constraints}

 Atomic physics experiments require a RF B-field having the largest feasible amplitude within the sub-mm region of space occupied by the atomic sample.
 In many setups, atoms are however shielded inside a metallic vacuum chamber, which has only a few optical apertures.
-A pair of reentrant glass viewports located at cm-distance from the atoms is often included, to grant large optical access for laser beams and high-resolution imaging optics, representing also the best location where to place a RF field applicator.
-The RF frequency range of atomic hyperfine transitions, e.g.~$\nu_0\approx 80$\,MHz for the ground-state transitions of lithium atoms, combined with the typical dimensions of the viewports and their distance from the sample, determine working conditions characteristic of magneto-quasistatic fields \cite{HausBook}.
+A pair of reentrant glass viewports located at cm-distance from the atoms is often included, to grant large optical access for laser beams and high-resolution imaging optics, representing also the best location where to place large-field electromagnets and a RF field applicator.
+However, in this configuration, the RF coil becomes coaxial with the Feshbach electromagnets, challenging the requirement that the RF field be orthogonal to their magnetic field.
+The RF frequency range of atomic hyperfine transitions, e.g.~$\nu_0\approx 80$\,MHz for the ground-state transitions of lithium atoms, combined with the typical dimensions of the viewports and their distance from the sample, determine working conditions characteristic of magneto-quasistatic fields~\cite{HausBook}, i.e. slowly oscillating magnetic fields that behave essentially as static.
 In our apparatus, the reentrant viewports have a diameter of about 60\,mm and their outer glass surfaces are situated at a distance of 20\,mm from the sample -- to be compared with RF wavelengths of at least few meters.
 The standard emitter to generate such quasistatic field at the near-field location of the atomic sample consists of a small coil of conductive wire.
 The amplitude $B_\mathrm{RF}$ in the near-field is proportional to the current flowing in such inductive loop \cite{HausBook}, which must be placed as close as possible to the sample, considering that the field strength of a magnetic dipole decays with the cubed distance.